Isanka-maduwantha/odin-recipes/README.md

 my objectives are to
     practice more on better git comments
     html boiler plate
- i.e : i have a itle bit good understanding on html cant say abut that git though
+ i.e : i have a itle bit good understanding on html cant say abut that git though      git